ArnaBannonymus/drug-target/CONTRIBUTE.md

 Finally, we need to modify the training wrappers.
 Every file has similar structures so we will talk about one file and the rest should follow.
 In the main class ``__init__`` function, include an ``elif`` statement to define the model based on the definitions in ``encoders.py``.

 That's it!
 You have successfully included your model in DeepPurpose!

-### Test and Write in README file

-Before you create a pull request, please also test it locally and send kexinhuang@hsph.harvard.edu a test case.
-Then, you are good to go!